Corrective Services NSW

 In-person visit times

-In-person visits take place on Saturday and Sunday (and Public Holidays excluding Christmas Day) between 8:00am and 4:00pm.
+In-person visits take place on Saturday and Sunday only between 8:00am and 4:00pm, excluding Christmas Day if it falls on one of those days.

 Legal visits